Crochet Half Solid Hexagon (Pointed & Squared)

 There are 2 different shapes you can make when crocheting half solid hexagons: pointed and squared, and you will need both designs to fill in the edges of your hexagon baby blanket.

-Today I will show you how to make both pointed and squared versions with a step by step written tutorial and video for those who learn better from watching tutorials.
+Today I will show you how to make both pointed and squared versions with a step-by-step written tutorial and video for those who learn better from watching tutorials.

 I will also show you how to make the hexagons as big or small as you like to fit your hexagon baby blanket design.

-Before we continue, please note that this post might contain affiliate links and I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+Please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+You can see my full disclosure policy here.
+Thank you for supporting my work and this blog.

-How to use the half solid hexagons
+How to use the half-solid hexagons

 You can use these half hexagons to fill the gaps between the full hexagons and create straight edges on your: